Skip to content

 The Practical Stuff (Diagrams, Graphs & Calculations)

-Especially for my science, math, and geography students, these terms are your bread and butter.
+Especially for my science, maths, and geography students, these terms are your bread and butter.
 They're about performing a specific, practical action.
 Precision is key!
 For "Calculate" or "Show", that means showing your working.
 For "Draw", that means using a pencil and a ruler.

 Command TermWhat It Means / What To Do